HeshanKarunaratne/notes/README.md

     25 .
 What is @Primary annotation in Spring?
     - Indicates that a bean should be given preference when multiple candidates are qualified to autowired a single valued dependency
-    - In case of Autowiring process, if no Qualifier is used, @Primary is given highest priority
+    - In case of Auto wiring process, if no Qualifier is used, @Primary is given highest priority

     26 .
 What are the lifecycle methods in Spring?
     - init and destroy method which are executed by spring container